RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/configuration/waveform.md

 weight: 50
 ---

 REDHAWK waveforms are controlled by files in the `/etc/redhawk/waveforms.d` directory.
-Default waveform configuration parameters are stored in `/etc/redhawk/init.d/waveform.defaults`.
+The AdminService provides the initial values for the configuration parameters of a service.
+Any values in the `/etc/redhawk/init.d/waveform.defaults` file override the initial configuration.
+Finally, the values in the INI file override any configuration (defined internally or specified in the `/etc/redhawk/init.d/waveform.defaults` file).
 To define multiple waveform instances in one file, add multiple sections.

 The waveform can be configured to start after the Device Manager has started up; it can also optionally wait a configurable amount of time for the domain to be available before attempting to start an instance of the waveform.
 If the waveform depends on devices or services, it is recommended that you add a custom script to verify that those devices and services have started and registered with the Domain Manager (refer to the `start_pre_script` parameter).